frankdavid/fast_fizzbuzz/README.md

 10599999
 ```

-This is exactly the second half batch, the perfect continuation of the first half batch.
+This is exactly the second half-batch, the perfect continuation of the first half-batch.
+Incrementing single digits is much faster than recomputing the numbers every time.

 It's important to note that the number lines in the buffer contain the string representation of the numbers, eg. 10300003 is actually ['1','0','3','0','0','0','0','3'] = [49, 48, 51, 48, 48, 48, 48, 51].

-### If this is a half batch what is a batch?
+### If this is a half-batch what is a batch?

-A batch is just two half batches.
+A batch is just two half-batches.
 In order to maximize performance, we use two buffers.
 While the downstream process is reading from one buffer (_output_ buffer), we concurrently update the other buffer (_update_ buffer).
-Because there are two half batches, each with 300,000 lines, we use increments of 6 (and not 3 like above).
-When we reach the end of one half batch, we swap them, output the one that we've just updated and start updating the other one.
+Because there are two half-batches, each with 300,000 lines, we use increments of 6 (and not 3 like above).
+When we reach the end of one half-batch, we swap them, output the one that we've just updated and start updating the other one.

 The basic algorithm is as follows: